patallison/peerproject/README.md

 # peerproject
-# This is a python notebook excercise to list the tools used by Data Scientists using the Jupyter notebook
+# This is a python notebook excercise to list some of the tools in data science
+# It was created using jupter notebook